mesosphere/marathon/docs/docs/rest-api.md

 #### GET `/v2/apps/{appId}/versions`

-List the versions of the application with id `appId`.
+List the versions of the application with ID `appId`.

 ##### Example